moliver28/research-handbook/content/handbook/engineering/infrastructure/environments/staging-ref-cell.md

 #### Deployment process

-Staging Ref deployment runs parallel to Staging Canary deployment.
+Staging Ref Cell deployment runs parallel to Staging Canary deployment.
 [Deployer](https://ops.gitlab.net/gitlab-com/gl-infra/deployer) triggers a job in [Staging-Ref GET Config](https://ops.gitlab.net/gitlab-org/quality/gitlab-environment-toolkit-configs/staging-ref) to update the environment.
 Notifications about new deployments are sent to the [`#announcements`](https://gitlab.slack.com/archives/C8PKBH3M5) Slack channel.

 Staging Ref pipelines do not block the deployment.
 If there are any failures with deployment to `gstg-ref`, please reach out to `@release-managers`.
 After successful deployment, Sanity and Full QA pipelines are triggered.
 Results are posted to `#qa-staging-ref` and analysed by Quality on-call DRIs.
 Please refer to the [Quality Department pipeline triage rotation schedule](/handbook/engineering/infrastructure/test-platform/oncall-rotation/#schedule) to identify the current DRI.